Extrapolating Single-Treatment Effects Out of Factorial Experiments: Extrapolation problem

-In summary, adopting the assumptions of additive separability and linear interactions may facilitate the identification of single-treatment quantities or risk differences.
+In summary, adopting the assumptions of AS and linear interactions may facilitate the identification of single-treatment point exposures or risk differences.
 However, these assumptions should not be considered innocuous.
-For instance, assuming additive separability implies the absence of interaction between treatments, suggesting that the effect of one treatment remains unchanged in the presence of another—a potentially overly restrictive assumption in certain scenarios.
+For instance, assuming AS implies the absence of interaction between treatments, suggesting that the effect of one treatment remains unchanged in the presence of another—a potentially overly restrictive assumption in certain scenarios.
 In Section 4, I will present a method for conducting sensitivity analysis when restricting the number of interactive units in the experiment.
-Furthermore, the assumption of linearity may be overly constraining.\footnote{ It is important to note that when referring to linearity, we imply the linearity of the real-world model—a crucial identification assumption.
-This does not necessarily imply the use of linear regression for estimation, as linear unbiased estimators can be utilized even in non-linear settings.} Particularly when dealing with binary or discrete outcomes, assuming linearity could result in overly restrictive models, effectively constraining the analysis within vector spaces over fields $F_{0,1}$.
-Nevertheless, these parametric assumptions are merely illustrative, and researchers are not precluded from justifying other, less stringent assumptions that are sufficient for identification.
+Furthermore, the assumption of linearity may be overly constraining.
+Particularly when dealing with binary or discrete outcomes, assuming linearity could result in overly restrictive models, effectively constraining the analysis within vector spaces over fields $F_{0,1}$.
+Nevertheless, these parametric assumptions are merely illustrative, and researchers are not precluded from justifying other, less stringent structural assumptions that are sufficient for identification.
+All these results are summarized in Table~\ref{table:idresults}.